-In November, VICA launched its Youth Constructing a Future program to prepare young adults (18+) for a career in the construction industry.
-We've had two talented groups graduate with us so far; we're excited to see how they grow professionally and where they grow in the industry!
+In November of 2016, VICA launched its Constructing a Future program to prepare young adults for a career in the construction industry.
+With an almost perfect success rate — defined by graduation of program and employment — we're proud to say that most of them are working for member organizations!
+Thank you to everyone who supported us along the way.
+We're excited to see how our graduates grow professionally and where they grow in the industry!

 The involvement of VICA Members and meeting them added so much value to the program.
 The certifications by themselves are great, but it's really a testimony to VICA as an organization that these companies are willing to come meet with us, and spend their time to share their experiences." - Woody Morrison, graduate of our January intake